top of page

 — Brides magazine, 2024

-Unlike standardised size charts, I cut every veil to your bespoke proportions.
-Length and width are carefully measured to ensure the veil sits in harmony with your dress design and the overall styling of your day.
-Whether you dream of an extended cathedral veil or a softer chapel length, your piece is always designed with intention.
+Unlike standardised size charts, I cut every veil to bespoke proportions so the length and width sit in harmony with your dress and the overall styling of your day.
+Whether you choose chapel or cathedral, the aim is always balance.

 Fashion sketch of a bride in a modern gown with a chapel length veil that finishes at the end of the dress, created for Cathedral & Chapel Length Veils guidance.